ellisp/blog-source/_posts/2018-08-17-risk-ratios.md

 - `exp(coef(model))` for a glm fit with `family = quasibinomial` will give odds ratios
 - `exp(coef(model))` for a glm fit with `family = quasipoisson` will give relative risk ratios
 - remember that point estimates from this approach are biased, and like all point estimates give an undue impression of precision; always include a confidence interval or credibility interval as well.

+### Modification history

+Modified on 20 August 2018 to add definition of "odds" and of "probability".